thu-traub/ShortPrompt/README.md

     ...\hsu\projects»

-If can display the current git branch as well.
+It can display the current git branch as well.

     ...\hsu\projects (master)»

+It can synchronize windows "current directory" with powershells "current-location".

 To use it, simple source it: